 Old locks pose a threat of giving away to minimal force to people attempting to break into your home.
-Also, they are hard to operate, due to worn out pins and latches.
-Besides, if they are not the best quality, you might find rusting away.
+Also, they are hard to operate due to worn out pins and latches.
+Besides, if they are not the best quality, you might find them rusting away.
 When faced with old locks, damaged or broken latches, then you go for a lock replacement.
 So, do you really need an expert to help you replace your locks, or you can do that yourself?
 There are many ways to go about a lock replacement, one of which we provide.
-We assure you that with these steps, you will be as good as your local locksmith when it comes to lock replacement.
+We assure you that you will be as good as your local locksmith when it comes to lock replacement with these steps.

 The first step to any lock replacement process is to buy the replacement lock.
 You wouldn’t want to remove your old lock, only to start panicking about how you would go to the store.
-When you go to buy your lock, you can always go for a similar lock or a new type.
-If you are going for a new one, then you would need some extra tools to make changes to the measurements on your door.
+When you buy your lock, you can always go for a similar lock or a new type.
+If you are going for a new one, you would need some extra tools to make changes to your door’s measurements.
 However, if you are getting a replacement, then check to ensure all the components.
-That is, ensure you have all the pins, the cylinder, mounting hardware, and the turns assembly.
+Ensure you have all the pins, the cylinder, mounting hardware, and the turn assembly.

 From now, we will be doing everything with some caution and attention to the layout of the lock.
 Once everything is out of the way, carefully install the new lock cylinder.
 With the latest models, all you need to check is the side written ‘up’ and fit it in that orientation.
 Follow up the cylinder with the deadbolt and fix it in place.
 The adjustment is critical if you want to get the job done correctly and save you the time of opening and reinstalling the lock again.

 Then, insert the deadbolt bar.